pamelatech/scim-use-case-revamp/draft-correia-scim-use-cases-00.md

    1. SCIM action - Active Push

 #### Single-Tenant Resource Subscriber that is the SCIM Client
-The SCIM Client that is the RS ( Resoruce Subscriber) is going to do CRUD operation into its own database using as actions the Active and/or Delta Pull method.
+The SCIM Client, which is the RS (Resource Subscriber), will perform CRUD operations on its own database using the Active and/or Delta Pull methods.
+Source information is available in the SCIM server, which is the IdM (Identity Management) system and is responsible for the roles of RM (Resource Manager), RC (Resource Creator), and RU (Resource Updater) for the RO (Resource Objects) and their RA (Resource Attributes).
-A good example would be a SaaS application that is going to create its own database of objects, like devices, from a central database.
+A good example would be an on-premises application (most commonly a single-tenant application) that creates its own database of objects, such as devices, from a central IdM (Identity Management) system.
 ~~~~~~~~
 +----------+                                   +----------+
 |   SCIM   |                                   |   SCIM   |